puppetlabs/puppetlabs-postgresql/REFERENCE.md

 Data type: `Boolean`

-Boolean.
 If the bin directory used by the PostgreSQL page is not /usr/bin or /usr/local/bin, symlinks pg_config from the package's bin dir into usr/bin (not applicable to Debian systems).
 Set to false to disable this behavior.

 Default value: $postgresql::params::link_pg_config